ZeroGradAI/store-inisghts-ai/README.md

 ## Notes

-- If your system doesn't have a GPU, the application will automatically use the Llama model via DeepInfra API.
+- If your system doesn't have a GPU, the application will automatically use the API-based models only.
+- The Microsoft Phi-4 model is set as default because it's more reliable and cost-effective.
 - For the best experience with the LLaVA model, a GPU with at least 8GB of VRAM is recommended.
 - When deploying, make sure to set the DEEPINFRA_API_KEY environment variable.